Get to know the eight major theories of leadership

 Trait theory

-Trait theory is similar to Great Man theory, in that it suggests that there is a natural aptitude for leadership.
+Trait theory is similar to Great Man theory, in that it suggests that there's a natural aptitude for leadership.
 However, trait theory suggests that people inherit qualities that make them good leaders, such as behavioural characteristics.
 As a result, they can be seen as naturally gifted leaders compared to others.

 The main traits of a good leader according to this theory include: